 7. Made by Me Build & Paint Your Own Wooden Cars

-- Help your little ones make their own race car with these simple kids woodworking projects.
+- Help your little ones make their own race car.

 - It comes with all the simple woodworking tools used to make 3 race cars.